0n0w1c/Foundations/readme.md

-Now inhibits the mining of the foundation tiles from underneath constructed entities!
+Now inhibits the mining of foundation tiles from underneath constructed entities!

 Pumps, pipes, belts, splitters, rails, and small/medium power poles are excluded, stone furnaces and gun turrets are optional.
 Other factory entities require a foundation.
 Stone bricks work fine, so the cost is not too great.
 Your factory will look better, you will travel faster, and somehow it just seems natural.